ESSAM: A Novel Competitive Evolution Strategies Approach to Reinforcement Learning for Memory Efficient LLMs Fine-Tuning: Hyperparameter Settings

 \section{Hyperparameter Settings}

 For all ES and ESSAM experiments, we set the hyperparameter $\rho = 10^{-4}$ and the learning rate $\alpha = 2.5 \times 10^{-4}$.
-The population size $N$ and the noise scale $\sigma$ are chosen as shown in \cref{tab:es-essam}.
-For the PPO and GRPO experiments, we set the learning rate $\alpha$ and the KL-divergence penalty coefficient $\beta$ as shown in \cref{tab:ppo-grpo}.
+For the ESSAM-F algorithm, all hyperparameters are kept the same as those in ESSAM except for $N_{\mathrm{SAM}}$.
+Specifically, we set $N_{\mathrm{SAM}}$ to $\frac{1}{6}N$ (when $N=60$) or $\frac{1}{8}N$ (when $N=40$).
+The population size $N$ and the noise scale $\sigma$ are chosen as shown in Table~\ref{tab:es-essam}.
+For the PPO and GRPO experiments, we set the learning rate $\alpha$ and the KL-divergence penalty coefficient $\beta$ as shown in Table~\ref{tab:ppo-grpo}.
 In addition, for the GRPO experiments, we set the group size to $N = 8$.